 Many websites use MySQL databases to store information and settings.
 However, there are some reaons why the connection to the database may fail.
 This article describes some commonly seen error messages when connecting to a database, as well as some general tips to keep in mind when setting up a database connection.

 Common Error Messages

 Using MySQL is great, but the error message returned if there is an issue logging in to your database can be quite confusing.
-This article explains a few common error messages as well as methods to resolve them.
+Here are some commonly seen error messages and reasons which cause them.

 Unable to connect to database / Error connecting to database

 This error message means that your software is unable to setup a working database connection for some reason.
 What reason is that?
 That’s information that your software is hiding to protect sensitive information.

 If you’re using off the shelf software, you should check if your software has some kind of error log or debug functionality that can show the real error message.

 With WordPRess, this is done with the WP_DEBUG option.
 You can learn more about that option in the official WordPress support article: https://wordpress.org/support/article/debugging-in-wordpress/

 If you wrote the software yourself, you should use something like mysqli_error or mysqli_connect_error (if you’re using MySQLi) or mysql_error (if you’re using the outdated MySQL library).
 Using the PDO library should throw a